libsdl-org/SDL/docs/README-raspberrypi.md

 The Text Input API is supported, with translation of scan codes done via the kernel symbol tables.
 For this to work, SDL needs access to a valid console.
-If you notice there's no SDL_EVENT_TEXT_INPUT message being emitted, double check that your app has read access to one of the following:
+If you notice there's no SDL_TEXTINPUT message being emitted, double check that your app has read access to one of the following:

 * /proc/self/fd/0